polar-app/polar-app/.journals/BURTON.md

 I need to work on the DOM text index algorithm and then port the text overlay code into Polar so it's ready to display the text highlights.

+- The DOMTextSearch functionality now seems to work.
+What I now need to do is port over the highlighting code so that I can verify thatI can both SEARCH and highlight and then we should build a basic UI to perform highlighting directly.

 # 2020-02-27